Besimilar/Air-Quality-Analysis/4-Pipeline/README.md

 5. Retrain Model in Azure Machine learning ("src/retrain.py"):
 	* set Azure params in env.list before starting your container
 	* for details, you can also see notebook in "notebook/retrain.ipynb"
+	* It will download retrain result to container as "retrain-model-bdate-edate.csv"
+	* You can also download retrain result from the link shown in terminal

 # Instuction:
 1. Set all parameters in env.list: